Updated: 27 February 2018

 I originally set up this blog in November 2007 following the introduction of Clause 14.4.9 of the Human Fertilisation and Embryology Bill and the campaign to oppose the clause.

-It has since become a means of opening up my research work to a wider public and encouraging comment, feedback, etc., from happenings and goings on in many different areas – academic, political, social, personal; Deaf world or hearing world, alternative world or other-worldly worlds!
+It has since become a means of opening up my research work to a wider public and encouraging comment, feedback, etc., from happenings and goings on in many different areas – academic, political, social, personal; in both deaf and mainstream societies.

-Having trained (myself) as a typesetter and worked 8 years in the industry, I gave it all up to obtain my BA in Cultural Studies.
+Having trained (myself) as a typesetter and worked 8 years in the industry, I embarked on a life change to obtain my BA in Cultural Studies in 1992.
 The following 10 years were spent working at various occupations with different Deaf communities before taking up a PhD scholarship.
-Officially awarded my PhD February 2007, entitled: Citizenship and the Deaf Community.
-It was transformed into a book by Ishara Press in 2011.
-It comes with a DVD in British Sign Language, and can be bought here from Ishara Press.
+I was officially awarded my PhD in February 2007, entitled: Citizenship and the Deaf Community.
+It was transformed into a book in 2011 and comes with a DVD in British Sign Language.
+It can be bought here from Ishara Press.

 I was employed by Gallaudet University as a visiting professor for the Spring 2013 term.
-Prior to that I was a Research Associate on the research project ‘Genetics and Deafhood’, at the University of Bristol, based at the Centre for Deaf Studies (now closed); that post began October 1st 2010 (I was previously on an Early Careers Fellowship, also at the University of Bristol University, from 2008-2010).
+Prior to that, I was a Research Associate on the research project ‘Genetics and Deafhood’, at the University of Bristol, based at the Centre for Deaf Studies (now closed).
+That post began October 1st 2010 and I was previously on an Early Careers Fellowship, also at the University of Bristol University, from 2008-2010.
 Both posts were funded by the Leverhulme Trust.

 I have some understanding of Irish Sign Language, American Sign Language and International Sign.

 To find out more details about me, visit my profile at the Sussex Deaf History People webpage.
-I’m a lifelong Brighton and Hove Albion fan.
-In 2011, I took to running, and also football, very proudly turning out for Bristol Deaf Football Club in the first half of the 2012-2013 season, and completed a marathon in 3:59 in 2014.
-Other passions are film (non-English language), community/alternative political issues, a wide variety of music ( mainly ska/reggae rave and David Bowie), and travelling.
+I’m a lifelong Brighton and Hove Albion football fan.
+In 2011, I took to running and also resumed playing football, very proudly turning out for Bristol Deaf Football Club in the first half of the 2012-2013 season, and completed a marathon in 3:59 in 2014.
+Other passions include film (non-English language), community/alternative political issues, a wide variety of music (mainly ska/reggae and psytrance), and travelling.